 Grants Program Details Eligibility Terms Blue and Gold Opportunity Plan A Financial Aid Initiative for University of California undergraduate students.
 The goal of the new "Blue and Gold Opportunity Plan" is to ensure that UC system-wide fees do not deter the half of California households with incomes below \$80,000 from aspiring to a UC education.
 Be a California resident or AB 540 eligible Submit a FAFSA and provide all requested documents.
 Apply for a Cal Grant (if not already a recipient) Demonstrate sufficient financial need Have income below \$80,000.
-Be in your first four years (two if a transfer student) of University undergraduate attendance Meet basic requirements for UC grant assistance SAR No student will receive more scholarship and grant support than the calculated financial need.
-All sources of scholar- ship and grant awards (federal, state, institutional, and private sources, including outside agency scholarships) will count towards covering fees and meeting the Blue and Gold Opportunity Plan commitment.
+Be in your first four years (two if a transfer student) of University undergraduate attendance Meet basic requirements for UC scholarship assistance SAR No student will receive more scholarship and grant support than the calculated financial need.
+All sources of scholarship and grant awards (federal, state, institutional, and private sources, including outside agency scholarships) will count towards covering fees and meeting the Blue and Gold Opportunity Plan commitment.
 Cal Grants (A & B) Cal Grant A is awarded to students from low and middle income families.
 It provides tuition assistance only.
 At a UC, it pays the mandatory fees charged to all UC students.
 It does not cover the campus-based fees (or "student services fees") that vary from campus to campus.
 Cal Grant B is awarded to students from disadvantaged and low income families.
-In the first year of eligibility, it only provides a \$1,670 Access Grant.
+In the first year of eligibility, it only provides a \$1,672 Access Grant.
 In the second through fourth years, it provides fee assistance in addition to the Access Grant.
 Be a California resident or AB540 eligible student attending an eligible school in California on at least a half-time basis Not have received a prior Bachelor's degree Meet the satisfactory academic progress standards as determined by the institution Not be in default on a federal student loan Demonstrate financial need Meet the minimum GPA requirement a Not exceed the income and asset ceilings Students enrolled less than full-time (12 units) on census date (one day after the last day to add classes on GOLD) will have their Cal Grant for that quarter reduced to a level that reflects their enrollment level.
 Federal Pell Grant For undergraduates with exceptional financial need who have not earned Bachelor's or professional degrees; in some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.
 Eligibility is determined by the Expected Family Contribution (EFC) that is produced from the FAFSA.
 Up to \$5,920 a year.
 Students who are enrolled less than full-time (12 units) on census date (one day after the last day to add classes on GOLD) will have their Pell Grants for that quarter reduced to a level that reflects their enrollment level.
-Supplemental Educa- tional Opportunity Grant (SEOG) For undergraduates with exceptional finan- cial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
+Supplemental Educational Opportunity Grant (SEOG) For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
 Awarded to undergraduate students who are considered on-time FAFSA applicants and who are determined to have sufficient financial need.
 Up to \$4,000 a year.
-Teacher Education Assistance for College and Higher Education (TEACH) Grant Provides grant aid to college students who plan to become teachers and who are committed to teaching in a Title I school in specified subject areas.
-To be eligible for the TEACH grant, you must be enrolled in UCSB's Teacher Educa- tion Program (TEP), working towards the Master of Education (M.Ed) in Teaching.
-Provides up to \$4,000 a year